 San Angelo is a small town about 4 hours away from Austin, Texas.
 Not to be confused with the very popular San Antonio, TX.
 I flew by myself, and arrived in a 2 terminal tiny airport, off of a tiny plane.
 Once I felt the warm wind on my skin and hair, I was in love.
 When you’re raised in the PNW, you appreciate warmth like that a little differently.

 Franklin BBQ was created by Aaron & Stacy Franklin.
-It all started with backyard BBQ cookouts, then turned into Aaron & Stacy deciding to buy a food cart and finding passion in the food they were making and selling.
-They started selling their BBQ on the side of a highway in Austin, and their success escalated quickly!
-Today, crowds stand in line for hours for a taste of his mouth-watering brisket.
-Franklin Barbecue has been celebrated by everyone from Jimmy Kimmel to President Obama.
+It all started with backyard BBQ cookouts, then turned into a decision to buy a food cart and finding passion in the food that they were making and selling.
+They started selling their BBQ on the side of a highway in Austin.
+Today crowds stand in line for hours for a taste of the mouth-watering brisket.
+Franklin BBQ has been celebrated by everyone from Jimmy Kimmel to President Obama.

-When I say that crowds stand in line for hours, I’m not kidding.
-We arrived at 7AM and there were over 120 people in line already!
-We set up camp, and waited until 11 (when they open).
-They let people in 10 at a time.
-Man, we were getting hungry, and clearly this place was worth it!
-Once it was our turn, we were not disappointed!
-There is a reason these guys are as successful as they are.
-I’d wait in line everyday for food like that.
+When I say that crowds stand in line for hours, I'm not kidding.
+We arrived at 7am and here were already over 100 people in line.
+We set up camp and waiting until 11am (when they open). they let people in 10 at a time.
+Man, we were getting hungry and clearly this place was worth it!
+Once it was our turn, we were not disappointed! there is a reason these guys are as successful as they are - I'd wait in line everyday for food like that!

 We were both in a food coma by the end of this, so we headed to our hotel and took a 4 hour cat-nap.
-We woke up around dinner time, and we were hungry once again.
+We woke up around dinner time and were hungry once again.

 Not only do they have incredible views, they also had fantastic food.
 Their margaritas were amazing, and dangerously strong.
 I got the shrimp tacos, fried avocado, and of course, chips & salsa.
 The whole atmosphere is truly unique and absolutely breathtaking.
 I would highly recommend you stop here if you plan on visiting Austin.